websnabb/websnabb/README.md

-- 👋 Hi, We are @websnabb.
-- 👀 We're a subscription-based web agency that help in hosting, creating and maintaining websites for businesses.
+# WebSnabb

+##👋 Welcome
+Hello, welcome to @websnabb.

+## What
+This is a side-hustle business about creating websites for small or medium-sized businesses like cafes and restaurants.

+## 🌱 Interests
-- 🌱 Currently finding ways to create websites with JAMstack tools or other tools efficiently instead of WordPress.
+Currently finding ways to create websites without using WordPress because most of the designs are templates and basics.

+## 📫 Contact
-- 📫 You can reach us via email
+You can me via Ko-Fi or X

-- ⚡ Fun fact: We saw a common problem around Mariehamn, Åland Islands.
+##⚡Fun Fact
+I used to be a Hip-Hop dancer and play competitive basketball.

 <!---
 websnabb/websnabb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.